;

 Top banks

-Mauritania has a relatively small but growing banking sector, which has evolved in recent years with improvements in infrastructure, financial services, and economic development.
-The Central Bank of Mauritania (BCM) is responsible for regulating and overseeing the country’s banking system, including monetary policy, financial stability, and currency issuance.
-The Mauritanian banking system is a mix of state-owned and private banks, with several institutions offering both conventional and Islamic banking services.
+Mauritania has a relatively small but growing banking sector, evolving in recent years with improvements in financial infrastructure, banking services, and overall economic development.
+The Central Bank of Mauritania (BCM) regulates and oversees the country’s banking system, managing monetary policy, financial stability, and Mauritanian Ouguiya (MRU) currency issuance.
+The Mauritanian banking sector consists of a mix of state-owned and private banks, offering conventional banking as well as Islamic banking services, supporting domestic growth, financial inclusion, and investment opportunities.

 Wallet